Senthil-Kumar-710/K-Means-Clustering-algorithm/README.md

 ### Step 5

-Pretict the cluster group of Applicant Income and Loanamount.
+Pretict the cluster group of Applicant Income and Loan amount.

 ## Program:
 ```